“Use a strong and different password for every online service, device, email account and website you have.”

 Which Is The Best Password Manager?

 There is no best password manager.
 It depends on your requirements.
-At WP White Security we use two solutions.
-We use 1Password, and KeePass.
-1Password is an online service.
-KeePass is a free software that you install on your computer.
+At WP White Security we use two solutions: 1Password, and KeePass.
+1Password is an online service, whilst KeePass is a free software that you install on your computer.
 We use both solutions because we need a password manager in our offline testing environment.
 And KeePass fits the bill.

 The first decision you have to make when choosing a password manager for you and your WordPress business is whether you want an online service or a software on your computer.
 Both options have their pros and cons.
 However, an online service has no administration overheads and it is easier to share credentials between devices.
 With a self hosted software you have to backup and secure the password database yourself, resulting in more overheads to deal with.

 Below is a list of features that password managers should have.
 This list should help you determine if the solution you are evaluating is the right one for you: